Vanderbilt University: Owen Graduate School of Management

 Touve, D. (2011).
 The varieties of debt.
 Teaching Note.

-Touve, D. The startup paradox: An investigation of the contradictions at the intersection of opportunities and enterprising individuals.
+Touve, D. (2013).
+The startup paradox: An investigation at the intersection of opportunity and enterprising individuals.
+Annual Meeting of the Academy of Management, Orlando.

 Touve, D. (2012).
 Start Making Sense: Understanding Information Processing within Augmented Organizations.
 Annual Meeting of the Academy of Management, Boston.